seatable/seatable/Readme.md

 ## History

 SeaTable is build by the Seafile team (https://github.com/haiwen/seafile).
-The original idea is to add online collabration table feature to Seafile.
+The original idea was to add online collabration table feature to Seafile.
 Later it involved into a seperate project.

 ## Software components